Alegau03/Alegau03/README.md

 <br />

-⌨A Web and Python developer.<br />

-🏫 I am also a student of computer engineering at the Sapienza University of Rome.<br />
+🏫 I am a student of computer science at the Sapienza University of Rome.<br />

 <br /><br />
 I am currently specialising in web programming with Python and studying JS.